mhevery/jasmine-node/README.md

 which matches the regular expression `/spec\.(js|coffee|litcoffee)$/i`;
 otherwise jasmine-node won't find them!
 For example, `sampleSpecs.js` is wrong, `sampleSpec.js` is right.
+You can work around this by using either `--matchAll` or `-m REGEXP`

 If you have installed the npm package, you can run it with: